 Reading is developed using Novel Studies and higher order reading skills.
 At South Park we promote a whole school skills-based approach to the teaching of reading.
-We aim to foster a love of books and embed a culture of reading throughout the school.
+We aim to foster a love of books and embed a culture of reading throughout the school and gained our Reading Schools Accreditation in June 20022.